 Although there is little of interest to tourists and it is not a particularly pretty place, Kampala is a pleasant and safe city.

-Suggested Kampala itinerary
+Suggested itinerary featuring Kampala

 This sample itinerary will give you an idea of what is possible when you travel in Kampala, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.